mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/08/container-native-networking-with-gke.md

 _Note: VPC-native clusters tend to consume more IP addresses in the network, so you should take that into account._

-So here is now I will create my GKE cluster to leverage this feature:
+So here is now I will create my GKE cluster to leverage this feature (you can't updaate an existing cluster to get this feature):
 ```
 gcloud container clusters create \
   --enable-ip-alias